devcon-london/website/docs/db_structure.md

 check the following:

-- [firebase rules](../src/.rules) stored in a `.rules` file here are presently uploaded manually via firebase console
+- [firebase rules](../firebase.rules) are presently deployed using firebase-cli
 - [firebase collections](../src/constants.js) defined in a constants file

 ## submission flow